-National Deaf History Month runs from March 13 to April 15 every year.
+National Deaf History Month takes place in April every year.
 Although National Deaf History Month is not a federally recognized holiday, it’s a time to raise awareness about the deaf community and their struggles in our society.
 The month also focuses on honoring the immense contributions of deaf individuals and the deaf community to our country.
 During this month, we also get to learn more about the ongoing advocacy work many organizations undertake to make life easier and more inclusive for deaf and hard-of-hearing individuals.

 History of National Deaf History Month

-National Deaf History Month is an awareness month for the deaf and hard-of-hearing persons in the U.S. The annual month-long observance spans through mid-March and mid-April because it commemorates three significant milestones in the history of the deaf community.
-On March 13, 1988, the ‘Deaf President Now’ — also known as the DPN Movement — successfully campaigned for the appointment of a deaf president at Gallaudet University.
+National Deaf History Month is an awareness month for the deaf and hard-of-hearing persons in the U.S. On March 13, 1988, the ‘Deaf President Now’ — also known as the DPN Movement — successfully campaigned for the appointment of a deaf president at Gallaudet University.
 Dr. I. King Jordan subsequently became Gallaudet University’s first deaf president.
 On April 8, 1864, America’s only higher education institution for deaf and hard-of-hearing students Gallaudet University was founded, following President Abraham Lincoln’s assent of the charter which established the prestigious college.
 The university is named after notable educator and minister, Thomas Hopkins Gallaudet, who pioneered research and advocacy for an improved educational system for deaf and hard-of-hearing students in the U.S. Lastly, American School for the Deaf (ASD) in West Hartford, Connecticut — the first permanent public school for the deaf and hard-of-hearing — was founded on April 15, 1817.

 National Deaf History Month timeline